ISBE Division Descriptions

 Rules and Waivers — 217-782-5270

 The Rules & Waivers Division (a) handles the Agency’s rulemaking, (b) processes school districts’ waiver requests, (c) coordinates the Agency’s grant processes and works to help prepare the Agency’s requests for proposals/sealed proposals; and (d) assists in handling constituent and school district inquiries.
-The Rules & Waivers Division is comprised of Principal Consultants Laura Kessel (Grant Management), Shelley Helton (Rules Coordinator), and Winnie Tuthill (Waivers), who can be reached at 217-782-5270 or via the email addresses below..
+The Rules & Waivers Division is comprised of Principal Consultants Shelley Helton (Rules Coordinator), and Winnie Tuthill (Waivers), who can be reached at 217-782-5270 or via the email addresses below.
+The Grants Management position is currently vacant.

 College & Career